RiemaLabs/modular-indexer-light/.github/README.md

 #### Setting Up `report`:

+> [!IMPORTANT]
+> Nubit DA Layer is currently closed for revamps, please use `--report=false` to temporarily disable DA reporting.
+Stay
+> tuned!

 Set up this field to allow your Light Indexer to upload checkpoints to the Nubit DA Layer and participate in the Pre-Alpha Testnet!
 To get gasCoupon, please follow the guideline on the [Nubit website](https://points.nubit.org).